popescun/Learning/coursera/Machine_Learning_Specialization_with_Andrew_Ng/README.md

 # Machine Learning Specialization
 Tutor: Andrew Ng

+> # Warning: this repo contains only optional labs from the course.

 # Setup
 The project is intended to be used with `venv`.
 This is also the configuration used by PyCharm projects.